 When to plant Hydrangea arborescens

-The best time to plant a Hydrangea arborescens shrub is during the early spring or early fall.
+The best time to plant a Hydrangea arborescens shrub is early spring or fall.
 Avoid planting Hydrangea arborescens during the hottest part of the summer, as it will be hard for the young plant to stand the summer heat and sun, even with proper watering.

 Where to plant Hydrangea arborescens